Key Takeaways

 While Minnesota law establishes maximum allowable interest rates for late payments, businesses often seek clarity on whether they have the flexibility to set their own rates for overdue invoices.

 In practice, businesses may propose an interest rate or late fee for overdue payments through contractual agreements.
-However, any interest calculation must comply with state limits to remain enforceable.
+Any interest calculation must comply with state limits to remain enforceable.
 Charging an interest rate or late fee above the legally permitted threshold risks being invalidated or challenged in court.

 Therefore, businesses should clearly outline any interest or late fee terms in their contracts, ensuring transparency for clients.
-Additionally, the method for interest calculation—whether simple or compound—should be specified to avoid disputes.
+The method for interest calculation (whether simple or compound) should be specified to avoid disputes.

 What Are the Maximum Interest Rates Allowed by Minnesota Law?